oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 ## Task 8: Change Notebook Service Level

-An interpreter allows using a specific data processing language at the backend to process commands entered in a notebook paragraph.
-For the notebooks in Oracle Machine Learning, you use the following interpreters:
+Notebook type corresponds to the ADB service levels — low, medium, high and gpu.
+These service levels affect parallelism in the database.
+The notebook type that is set for a notebook applies to all the paragraphs in that notebook.
+For the notebooks in Oracle Machine Learning UI, you use the following interpreters:

 * SQL interpreter for SQL statements
 * PL/SQL  interpreter for PL/SQL scripts/statements